Today's Articles

 Many of these lyricists had been in the music and show business for years.
 Tyers was formerly a staff arranger for the Joseph Stern Publishing Company.
 Rogers and Shipp were involved with the Williams and Walker 1902 Broadway success.
 Lemonier specialized in the harmonica and also performed in vaudeville.
 Sheppard N. Edmonds was hired to manage Attucks.
 While working there, Edmonds tried to get his material published under the Attucks masthead and submitted Attuck's songs to the Copyright Office under his name.
 This got him to be fired from Attucks.

-Eventually, Edmonds formed his own publishing company, which opened in 1905; The Gotham Music Company.
-Other black songwriters associated with Gotham were James Reese Europe, Tom Lemonier, and Will Marion Cook.
-The quick-tempered Cook was already a music business veteran and was an organizing force behind Gotham Music.
-He had more of his music published by Gotham than any other songwriter.
+Eventually, Edmonds formed his own publishing company, which opened in 1905, The Gotham Music Company.
+Other Black songwriters associated with Gotham were James Reese Europe, Tom Lemonier, and Will Marion Cook.
+The quick-tempered Cook was already a music business veteran and an organizing force behind Gotham Music.
+Gotham Publishing Company published more of his music than any other songwriter.
 Gotham Publishing Company was in business for over six months and published less than ten songs then.

 On June 6, 1905, the Gotham-Attucks Music Company was formed by merging the two lesser firms.
 Staff writers included Lemonier, James `Tim' Brymn, Alex Rogers, Chris Smith, R.C.
 McPherson, Will Marion Cook, Henry Creamer, Bert Williams, J. Leubrie Hill, Ford Dabney, and Jesse Shipp.
 Some of the songs that Gotham-Attucks published came from two of Williams and Walker's Broadway Shows, “In Abyssinia” and “Bandanna Land.”
 In 1908, Gotham-Attucks had its most successful year, with twelve songs placed for copyright.
 Many of the Black songwriters moved on to other companies.
 Gotham-Attucks was not a large publishing company and could not put out as many versions of a particular song in different formats (voice, guitar, dance orchestration, etc.).
 This fact alone may have greatly influenced the writers.